fifth-sense/Concepts/ReactTheory.md

    Functional components do not enjoy the benefits of pure components which extends PureComponent class. b/c its not a class we can achieve similar functionality using memo in functional component
    Pure component in React are like pure functions and they return the same JSX for the same input given to them.

+   React.memo() is a higher-order component that takes a React component as its first argument and returns a pure React component.
+   React component type returned using React.memo() allows the renderer to render the component while memoizing the output.
+   React.memo() also works with components w using ReactDOMServer.

 # HOC
    higher-order component is a function that takes a component and returns a new component.
    Whereas a component transforms props into UI, a higher-order component transforms a component into another component.
    A higher-order component (HOC) is an advanced technique in React for reusing component logic.
 HOCs are not part of the React API, per se.
 They are a pattern that emerges from React’s compositional nature.
 A. when to use
    Authentication:  writting authentication logic in every component we can have a login hoc which checks user is looged in or not
-   Logging: instead of writting logging logic in each cmponent we can have withLogger HOC so that every component will use and provide a consistent logging through out the app
+   Logging: instead of writting logging logic in each component we can have withLogger HOC so that every component will use and provide a consistent logging through out the app
    Styling and theme: You might have a design system with reusable styles and themes.
 You can create an HOC named withTheme that provides the necessary theme-related props to a component. https://www.freecodecamp.org/news/higher-order-components-in-react/